loophp/phptree/README.md

 * Pre order
 * Breadth first

-And it provides 1 converter for the [graphp/graphp](https://github.com/graphp/graph) library.
+And it provides Exporters and Importers for:
+* Graph: Export a tree into a graph using the [graphp/graphp](https://github.com/graphp/graph) library.
+* Text: Export a tree into a simple string.

 ## Documentation